 1. Sunlight & Temperature

-Hoya macrophylla prefers to be under bright indirect light and can tolerate full sun if provided with partial shade with warm and optimum warmness.
+Hoya macrophylla prefers to be under dappled light but can tolerate full sun with partial shade and optimum temperature.

-East-facing windows ensure your plant is not under the reach of direct light, as scorching rays may burn the leaves and turn them yellow.
+East-facing windows ensure your plant is not under the reach of direct light, which may burn the leaves and turn them yellow or brown.

-Also, these Hoya species make good outdoor hanging plants in the tropical zone.
+Also, these Hoya species make good outdoor plants in hanging baskets in warmer zones.

 But remember to bring them inside before frost hits and keep them under proper light to prevent leggy growth.

-Also, cold drafts below 60ºF can hamper Hoyas’ growth, while below 35ºF will kill the plants.
+Also, cold drafts below 60ºF can hamper its growth, while below 35ºF will kill Hoyas.

 So better to cover them with frost blankets and install grow lights in case of low light.